beckn/missions/docs/starter_kit/starter_kit.md

 ### Pre-production

 1. Different networks will have different requirements for pre-prod.
-At a minimum, they might want you to submit logs for specific flows.
+Typically, they might want you to submit logs for specific flows.
 Check your network website for details.
 2. Register on Pre-production environment.
 3. Test application with seeker/provider available on pre prod environment.